zio/zio-prelude/docs/functional-abstractions/index.md

 However, thinking about whether an associative combining operation exists for your data type, and what it would look like, can help you write better code.

-As a simple example, say you want to compute the average of values from some large data set and you would like to split the work up between different concurrent processes or possibly even different nodes in a distributed network.
+As a simple example, say you want to compute the average of values from some large data set, and you would like to split the work up between different concurrent processes or possibly even different nodes in a distributed network.

 Your first stab at the accumulator for the running average might look like this: